giusguerrini/xwterm/README.md

 	  </script>
 	</html>

-The only thing the programmer has to do is to create an instance of the "AnsiTerm" class.
+The only thing the programmer has to do is to create an instance of the `AnsiTerm` class.
 By default, AnsiTerm's constructor connects its main "div" container to the document body, but you can put a terminal inside a container of your choice by specifying its ID: